 In Security Center, you only see information related to an Azure resource when you are assigned the role of Owner, Contributor, or Reader for the subscription or resource group that a resource belongs to.
 See Permissions in Azure Security Center to learn more about roles and allowed actions in Security Center.

 Security Center collects data from your virtual machines (VMs) to assess their security state, provide security recommendations, and alert you to threats.
 When you first access Security Center, data collection is enabled on all VMs in your subscription.
-Data collection is recommended, but you can opt out by turning off data collection in the Security Center policy.
+Security Center provisions the Microsoft Monitoring Agent on all existing supported Azure VMs and any new ones that are created.
+See Enable data collection to learn more about how data collection works.

 The following steps describe how to access and use the components of Security Center.
 In these steps, we show you how to turn off data collection if you choose to opt out.